abhilashkrishnan/webscraper/README.md

 This application uses SBT (SIMPLE BUILD TOOL) to build and run the application.

-The application can build as follows:
+The application can be build as follows:

 1. Download and install [Scala](https://www.scala-lang.org/download/)
 2. Download and install [SBT](http://www.scala-sbt.org/download.html)